Is this the Dow's Worst Stock?

 Dell recently closed the acquisition of Quest Software for $2.4 billion.
 The purpose of the purchase was to increase Dell’s product range, extending its reach to the smartphone and tablet market as well.
 This acquisition does not indicate in any way that the company is pulling out of the PC business.

 In fact, Dell introduced the PowerEdge C8000 series of servers to support high-performance computing and big data applications.
 The servers will not only facilitate space and energy saving, but also improve data center performances at a high temperature.
 So all hope is not lost for Dell, as the acquisition and openings in new sectors will catalyze its growth.

 Unfortunately for HP, to put it bluntly, it has nothing new or exciting to offer in the next year, and apart from hoping to make it big in the high-margin enterprise solutions market it doesn’t have too many things going on.
-With Oracle (NASDAQ: ORCL) offering a cloud service that lets companies rent processing power, storage, database software and business applications from the company instead of buying them outright, HP can lower its hopes of making it big there as well.
+With Oracle (NYSE: ORCL) offering a cloud service that lets companies rent processing power, storage, database software and business applications from the company instead of buying them outright, HP can lower its hopes of making it big there as well.